 In June 2003, the FBI, in conjunction with the Department of Justice Child Exploitation and Obscenity Section and the National Center for Missing & Exploited Children, launched the Innocence Lost National Initiative.
 This combined effort was aimed at addressing the growing problem of domestic sex trafficking of children in the United States.

-To date, these groups have worked successfully to rescue more than 3,400 children.
-Investigations have successfully led to the conviction of nearly 1,500 pimps, madams, and their associates who exploit children through prostitution.
+To date, these groups have worked successfully to rescue more than 4,800 children.
+Investigations have successfully led to the conviction of more than 2,000 pimps, madams, and their associates who exploit children through prostitution.
 These convictions have resulted in lengthy sentences, including multiple life sentences and the seizure of real property, vehicles, and monetary assets.